 14. DIY a walk in wardrobe to max your space

 Always dreamt of a walk in wardrobe?
 Oh, hasn't everyone.
-While we could waffle on in Carrie Bradshaw references for a paragraph or two, let's just cut straight to it – you can have a walk in wardrobe (of sorts), no matter how small your bedroom, with this amazing IKEA hack.
-This ingenious idea is just about being really clever with your space, buying the right storage and then covering it all over with a super cute curtain.
+While we could waffle on in Carrie Bradshaw references for a paragraph or two, let's just cut straight to it – you can have a walk in wardrobe (of sorts), no matter how small your bedroom, this amazing IKEA hack is one of our favourite small bedroom ideas to date.
+This ingenious tip is just about being really clever with your space, buying the right storage and then covering it all over with a super cute curtain.